What's Inside?

 Tools and Software Used

 Not all design tools are created equal—and neither are the costs associated with them.
 Professional designers typically invest in premium software suites like Adobe Creative Cloud, Figma, Sketch, or even advanced 3D modeling platforms like Blender or Cinema 4D.
-These tools come with monthly subscriptions and require technical mastery, which gets reflected in the final pricing.
+These tools come with monthly subscriptions and require technical mastery, which is reflected in the final pricing.

 Type of Service